 In 2011, Javier was selected to participate in the 14th Annual Betty Carter Jazz Ahead program.
 The intensive residency program took place at the Kennedy Center in Washington, D.C.
 It was there that Javier studied with Curtis Fuller, George Cables, Winard Harper, Dr. Nathan Davis, and other jazz heavyweights.

-Javier received his Bachelor’s degree in Jazz Piano Performance in late 2011 at the New School for Jazz and Contemporary Music in NYC.
-Since then, he has been playing gigs regularly in NYC at venues such as Smalls Jazz Club, 55 Bar, The Iridium, and several others.
+Javier received his Bachelor’s degree in Jazz Piano Performance in late 2011 at the New School for Jazz and Contemporary Music in NYC – where he studied with numerous jazz legends including Reggie Workman, George Cables, Billy Harper and Jane Ira Bloom.
+During his time in NYC he played regularly at venues such as Smalls Jazz Club, 55 Bar, The Iridium, and several others.
 He also was a finalist in the 2015 American Jazz Pianist Competition.
-Javier is not limited to just playing the piano.
-He is also a prolific composer.
-His work is an eclectic blend of Jazz, R&B, Rock, Hip Hop and everything in between.
-Javier is also a teacher, arranger, and producer.

 Brubeck Institute (2007 – 2009)